Week 3 objective: to begin to think about the role of the Holy Spirit.

-You will need: two tea towels, a small fabric bag, a score sheet (see Printables), textboxes (see Printables) and the objects from the ‘tool list’ (see Printables).
+You will need: three large bowls, two tea towels, a small fabric bag, a score sheet (see Printables), textboxes (see Printables) and the objects from the ‘tool list’ (see Printables).

 Beware of allergies – make sure it is safe for the children to handle the food used in this activity.